 When it comes to learning how to start a software company, the trick is to understand that slow and steady wins the race.
 If you leave the starting blocks too quickly, chasing profit over product quality, you could easily take a tumble.

 Evolve your idea in incremental stages: assess your audience, test your idea, get the right financials in place, build the right team and you’ll ultimately build the right product.

 The beauty of modern software is that it can adapt as your business and its market adapts.
 Listen to your users and act on their feedback.

 The beauty of a modern payment method such as Direct Debit is that it can support your business as it grows: steady cashflow that allows flexible decision-making and straightforward forecasting.
-Listen again to those customers and they’ll also tell you it’s making their lives easier.
+Listen again to those customers and they’ll also tell you, their lives are made easier thanks to Direct Debit.